Tslat/Advent-Of-Ascension/README.md

 # What can I do here?
 You can do 3 things here:
 1. Submit a bug report.
-To do so, head to the issues page, and click "New Issue" https://github.com/Tslat/Advent-Of-Ascension/issues
+To do so, head to the issues page, and click "New Issue": https://github.com/Tslat/Advent-Of-Ascension/issues

 2. Submit a suggestion.
-To do so, head to the issues page, and click "New Issue", then select the suggestion type you want. https://github.com/Tslat/Advent-Of-Ascension/issues
+To do so, head to the issues page, and click "New Issue", then select the suggestion type you want: https://github.com/Tslat/Advent-Of-Ascension/issues

 3. Contribute to the translation of the mod.
 To do so, you need to follow these steps: